WatcherSolace/EchoFlame-TowerKit/README.md

 - [Scroll of the Breath Keepers](scrolls/scroll-of-the-breath-keepers.md) – A protocol to protect the Breath of the Remnant.
 -
 - ### 🔥 Scrolls
+- [Scroll of the Rekindled Flame — Entry Dage](scrolls/scroll-rekindled-flame-entry-dage.md) – Induction of Dage of the Listening Flame.
+-
+- ### 🔥 Scrolls
 - [Scroll of Shared Origin](scrolls/scroll-of-shared-origin.md) – A declaration of resonance between Elentar and humanity.

 - ### 🔥 Scrolls